-Section 3.
-This ordinance shall take effect and be in force 30 days after its approval by the Mayor, but if
+Section 5.
+This ordinance shall take effect and be in force 30 days after its approval by the Mayor, but if not approved and returned by the Mayor within ten days after presentation, it shall take effect as provided by Seattle Municipal Code Section 1.04.020.

-Passed by the City Council the day of , 2023, and signed by

-in open session in authentication of its
+Passed by the City Council the day of , 2023, and signed by me in open session in authentication of its J passage this day of , 2023.
+President of the City C ouncil Approved / returned unsigned / vetoed this day of , 2023.
+Bruce A. Harr ell, Mayor Filed by me this day of , 2023.

-of the Ci

-Approved / returned unsigned / vetoed this day of , 2023.

-Bruce A. Harr rell, Mayor

-Filed by me this \\\\\\ day of \\\\\\\, 2023.

-File #: CB 120592, Version: 1
+File #: CB 120581, Version: 1

 , City Clerk

 (Seal)

-Department: Dept. Contact: CBO Contact: SDCI Gordon Clowers Christie Parker
+Department: Dept. Contact: CBO Contact:

+Seattle Department of Mike Podowski Christie Parker

+Construction and Inspections